 What is the status of FDA approval and guidelines for safe COVID-19 vaccine use?

-On December 11, 2020, the U.S. Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for emergency use of Pfizer-BioNTech COVID-19 Vaccine for the prevention of Coronavirus Disease 2019 for individuals 16 years of age and older.
+On December 11, 2020, the U.S. Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for emergency use of Pfizer-BioNTech COVID-19 Vaccine for the prevention of Coronavirus Disease 2019 for individuals 16 years of age and older and extended the EUA to individuals 12 years of age and older on May 10, 2020.
 Subsequently, the FDA issued an EUA for Moderna’s vaccine on December 18, 2020 and for Janssen’s (Johnson & Johnson) vaccine on February 27, 2021.
-The vaccines were not studied in the pediatric population, and ACIP will be convened by the CDC to offer advice on who should get specific vaccines and when.
+Clinical studies are underway in the pediatric population, and ACIP will be convened by the CDC to offer advice on who should get specific vaccines and when.
 Officials have stated that further guidance would be forthcoming.

 What is an Emergency Use Authorization?

 An EAU is mechanism to facilitate the availability and use of medical countermeasures, including vaccines, during public health emergencies, such as the current COVID-19 pandemic.
 Under an EUA, FDA may allow the use of unapproved medical products, or unapproved uses of approved medical products in an emergency, to diagnose, treat, or prevent serious or life-threatening diseases or conditions when certain statutory criteria have been met, including that there are no adequate, approved, and available alternatives.
 Taking into consideration input from the FDA, manufacturers decide whether and when to submit an EUA request to FDA.
 Once submitted, FDA will evaluate an EUA request and determine whether the relevant statutory criteria are met, taking into account the totality of the scientific evidence about the vaccine that is available to FDA.